Gera1313/adventure_game/README.md

 ## Description

-In this short text-based adventure game, you navigate through the Mystic Forest, making choices that lead you to various outcomes.
+In this SHORT text-based adventure game, you navigate through the Mystic Forest, making choices that lead you to various outcomes.
 Encounter wizards, discover treasures, and face challenges as you seek the ultimate reward.
 Your decisions shape the narrative and lead to multiple endings!

 ## Features